rabiaedayilmaz/rabiaedayilmaz.github.io/_sources/nbs/papers/independent/chapter1.md

-# Sentiment Analysis from EEG Signal Data
+# EEG Signal Data for Affective Computing

 ## Prediction of advertisement preference by fusing EEG response and sentiment analysis